nickstambaugh/quick-charts/readme.md

 ![image](https://github.com/nickstambaugh/quick-charts/assets/73977662/968692ee-0fca-4d8b-b13f-74071c9e1b1c)

 Quick Charts is a simple web app that generates data visualizations from flat files.

+Build on any system, serve URLs for your next web project, or add to an existing local project.
+The power is in the developer's hands.

 Quick Charts will initially look to complete the following:
 - Follow a philosophy of being minimalistic, building only what is needed when it is needed.